kptdev/kpt/site/guides/porch-ui-installation.md

 The easiest way to access the Configuration as Data UI is running by a docker container on your local machine where you'll be able to access the UI with your browser.
-Running the container locally simplifies the overall setup by allowing the UI to use your local kubeconfig and Google credentials to access the GKE cluster with Porch installed.
+Running the container locally simplifies the overall setup by allowing the UI to use your local kubeconfig and Google credentials to access the kubernetes cluster with Porch installed.
 This guide will show you how to do this.

 ## Prerequisites

 To access the Configuration as Data UI with a docker container, you will need:

-*   [Porch](guides/porch-installation.md) installed on a GKE cluster
+*   [Porch](guides/porch-installation.md) installed on a kubernetes cluster
-*   [kubectl](https://kubernetes.io/docs/tasks/tools/) targeting the GKE cluster
+*   [kubectl](https://kubernetes.io/docs/tasks/tools/) targeting the kubernetes cluster
     with Porch installed
 *   [git](https://git-scm.com/)
 *   [docker](https://docs.docker.com/get-docker/)